A Non-Metric Approach to Space, Time and Gravitation: Spherically symmetric vacua

-It remains to be seen if non-kinematically expanding universe models are capable of giving natural explanations of the plethora of astronomical observations which exist today; examples are helium abundances, the structure of the microwave background etc. In this context one must be aware that interpretations of observational data may be very different for a non-kinematical Universe model than for a big bang model.
-The main reason for this is that the nature of the expansion is different for the two model types.
-In particular this means that in a non-kinematical model one cannot uncritically take observed redshifts of objects as indicators of distance.
+It remains to be seen if non-kinematically expanding universe models are capable of giving natural explanations of the plethora of astronomical observations which exist today; examples are helium abundances, the structure of the microwave background, etc. In this context, one must be aware that interpretations of observational data made within the framework of a non-kinematical universe model, may differ considerably from those made within a big bang model.
+The main reason for this, is that the nature of the expansion is different for the two model types.
+In particular, this means that within a non-kinematical model, one cannot uncritically take observed redshifts of objects as indicators of distance.
 That is, any observed spectral shift includes not only the NKR due to the expansion on large scales of the Universe, but also the NKR due to the intrinsic expansion of gravitational fields.
 (See [14] for an idealized model of an expanding gravitational field.)
-If the latter is not negligible compared to the former, interpretation within standard cosmology may lead to peculiar results.
-And for a sufficiently strong gravitational field the NKR due to the intrinsic expansion will not be negligible since the global part of the NKE goes as ${\frac{1}{{\bar N}_tt}}$.
-That is, for an observer far away ${\frac{1}{{\bar N}_tt}}$ far down into the gravitational well appears larger than the local value of ${\frac{1}{{\bar N}_tt}}$ due to gravitational time dilation.
+If the latter is not negligible compared to the former, interpretations within standard cosmology may lead to peculiar results.
+And for a sufficiently strong gravitational field, the NKR due to the intrinsic expansion will not be negligible since the global part of the NKE goes as ${\frac{1}{{\bar N}_tt}}$.
+That is, for an observer far away, ${\frac{1}{{\bar N}_tt}}$ far down into the gravitational well appears larger than the local value of ${\frac{1}{{\bar N}_tt}}$ because of gravitational time dilation.
 Thus, if an observer far away registers radiation escaping from the gravitational well, this radiation gets an extra NKR mimicking the cosmological redshift.
-Thus it is at least possible that massive expanding objects may systematically show excess redshift which should not necessarily be interpreted as cosmological.
-A well-known example of this is the ``redshift controversy" regarding the nature of quasi-stellar objects [13].
-Also measurements of the Hubble parameter may be sensitive to the NKE intrinsic to e.g. galaxy clusters.
+In addition to the intrinsic expansion, massive objects may simultaneously undergo gravitational collapse, resulting in an extra kinematical component of the observed redshift.
+Note that the size of such objects may not necessarily decrease over time.
+Thus, it is at least possible that massive expanding and simultaneously collapsing objects may systematically show excess redshifts which should not necessarily be interpreted as distance indicators.
+Such objects cannot possibly exist in metric gravity.
+In this context, we notice that the apparent excess redshift associated with compact galaxy-like objects is the basic premise for the well-known ``redshift controversy'' regarding the nature of quasi-stellar objects [13].